An Electronic Compendium of Extreme Functions for the Gomory--Johnson Infinite Group Problem: The Electronic Compendium

 The Electronic Compendium is implemented in Python within the framework of the open-source computer algebra system Sage \cite{sage}.
 It is available as part of the software~\cite{infinite-group-relaxation-code}.
 It can be run on a local installation of Sage, or online via \emph{SageMathCloud}.

+An overview of the available functions is given in \autoref{tab:compendium}.
+These functions are defined in the Sage files \path{extreme_functions_in_literature.sage} and \path{survey_examples.sage}.

 \autoref{tab:sage-session} shows a sample Sage session, illustrating the basic use of the software and the help system.
 The latter provides a discussion of parameters of the extreme functions, bibliographic information, etc. It is accessed by typing a function name, followed by a question mark.
-An overview of the available functions is given in \autoref{tab:compendium}.
-These functions are defined in the Sage files \path{extreme_functions_in_literature.sage} and \path{survey_examples.sage}.

 Following the standard conventions of Sage, the documentation strings contain usage examples with their expected output.
 If Sage is invoked as \texttt{sage -t $\langle\mathit{filename}\rangle$.sage}, these examples are run and their results are compared to the expected results; if the results differ, this is reported as a unit test failure.
 This helps to ensure the consistency and correctness of the compendium as we continue to add newly discovered functions or generalize their constructions.